Admin

 System Security

-All students will allow any teacher, administrator, or OCPS IT staff to review their work and activities created on a school device or OCPS network at any time.
-Students are required to ask for permission before connecting his/her personal device to the OCPS network and will make sure any devices used on the OCPS network are approved by the district.
+All students will allow any teacher, administrator, or OCPS ITS staff to review their work and activities created on a school device or OCPS network at any time.
+Students are required to ask for permission before connecting their personal device to the OCPS network and will make sure any devices used on the OCPS network are approved by the district.
+OCPS ITS and school personnel do not require student permission to access district owned accounts or devices.